jordillonch/DeployBundle/README.md

 You can use this bundle adding it to your projects via composer (see installation section) but my recommendation is that you create a new project to deploy because you may be want to not have your production configurations in your repository project.
 So it is a good idea to delegate add productions configuration to the deploy system.

+Furthermore this bundle offers **helpers** to automatize common operations like install *composer* dependencies, do a *cache warm up* for *Symfony2* projects, refresh *php-fpm* after put code to production, get url to *GitHub* with diffs of new deployed code...

 ## How it works?

 There are two basic ideas that allows to deploy several code versions and put one of them to production and rollback between them.